Playing Heroes seems easy. But did you know the people behind its game engineering and how they did it?

 Vehicle laws, for example, are one of the codes a state enforces for transportation safety.

-Another example is the secret meaning you figure out from a coded alphabet.
-You use it to determine a word, phrase, or sentence in a given activity.
+Another example is the secret meaning you figure out from a coded alphabet to determine a word, phrase, or sentence in a given activity.

 6) Coder

-A coder is much like the game engineer.
+A coder is much like a game engineer.
 But he is particularly tasked to communicate with computers and software to make them perform certain tasks.

 For this, he uses programming languages such as the following: